adarshshajub/C/Billing_App/README.md

    Step-5: Enter ".\a.out"  This will exicute the code.

-   Step-6: Enter the input details as per the code.
+   Step-6: Enter the input details as per the code, Then you will get the output as a bill.